 - “On the Trade-Offs of Regulating Multiple Unpriced Externalities with a Single Instrument: Evidence from Biofuel Policies" (with Antonio M. Bento).
 2020.
 Energy Economics, 85: 1-13.
 Supplementary Appendix.
 October 2019 Draft.

 - “Does Titling Matter?
 Evidence from Housing Markets in India" (with Antonio M. Bento and Somik Lall).
 2018.
 Review of Regional Studies, 48(3): 377-400.
 Supplementary Appendix.
 June 2018 Draft.

 - “Are there Carbon Savings from US Biofuel Policies?
 The Critical Importance of Accounting for Leakage in Land and Fuel Markets" (with Antonio M. Bento and Richard Klotz).
 2015.
 Energy Journal, 36(3): 75-109.
 Supplementary Appendix.
 Executive Summary.
 July 2014 Draft.

 Papers Under Review

-- "Marginal Emissions Pathways and Mitigation Pledges" (with Richard Klotz and Antonio M. Bento).
+- “Marginal Emissions Pathways and Mitigation Pledges." (with Richard Klotz and Antonio M. Bento).
 Supplementary Appendix.
-Last updated October 2019.
+Last updated February 2022.
+Revisions requested.